12ichie/12ichie/README.md

 Introduction:

-I have experience in JavaScript, Python and SQL.
+I have experience in JavaScript, Python, Pandas and SQL.
 Having recently completed a Generation Cloud Engineering bootcamp, I am looking to improve my skills by creating new projects.

 Areas in tech that interest me most are web development, data engineering and cloud engineering.